KarenMkrtchyan/KarenMkrtchyan/README.md

 hi i am ka’ren ✌️

-1 serving of Computer Engineering and Science @ USC, with a side of Cybersecurity Cooking at high heat for 2 more years (May 27 graduation)
+1 serving of Computer Engineering and Science @ USC, with a side of Cybersecurity.
+Cooking at high heat for 2 more years (May 27 graduation)

 I love building things that blend hardware and software that make people’s lives better.